Asymmetric Errors

 As a very basic pedagogical example we consider the measurement of the length $\ell$ of a rod by measuring the positions $x_1$ and $x_2$ of the two ends, with $\ell=x_2-x_1$.
 Working with pdfs, we have a two dimensional pdf $p(x_1,x_2)$.
 The pdf for $\ell$ is given by the convolution of the two individual pdfs

-{where the two random variables $X_1$ and $X_2$ are supposed independent}.
-If the pdfs are Gaussian, as shown in the left hand plot of Figure~\ref{fig:coe}, where the dotted lines are the lines of constant $x_2-x_1$, then the integral gives a Gaussian for $\ell$ with standard deviation $\sqrt{\sigma_1^2+\sigma_2^2}$, in accordance with Equation~\eqref{eq:combinationoferrors}.
+{where the two random variables $X_1$ and $X_2$ are assumed independent}.
+If the pdfs are Gaussian, as shown in the left hand plot of Figure~\ref{fig:coe}, where the dotted lines are the lines of constant $x_2-x_1$, then the integral gives a Gaussian for $\ell$.
+This Gaussian has standard deviation $\sqrt{\sigma_1^2+\sigma_2^2}$, as variances add.
+This is what is expressed by Equation~\eqref{eq:combinationoferrors}.

 In a likelihood framework, we suppose that $x_1$ and $x_2$ are measurements of (unknown) true values $a_1$ and $a_2$ and consider the joint likelihood, as shown in the right hand plot of Figure~\ref{fig:coe}.
 For the (symmetric) Gaussian this is the same as the left hand plot, apart from the labels on the axes, but in general it will be different.
 This two-dimensional plot is reduced to one dimension by profiling: writing $\ell=a_2-a_1$ and $u=a_2+a_1$, for each value of $\ell$ we find the maximum value of $L_1(a_1)L_2(a_2)$, which lies along the dashed line,